 More births expected for Muslims than Christians worldwide

-In this Friday, Sept.
-9, 2016 file photo, Muslim pilgrims prepare themselves for Friday prayers in front of the Kaaba, Islam's holiest shrine, at the Grand Mosque in the Muslim holy city of Mecca, Saudi Arabia.
+Muslim pilgrims prepare themselves for Friday prayers Sept.
+9 in front of the Kaaba, Islam's holiest shrine, at the Grand Mosque in the Muslim holy city of Mecca, Saudi Arabia.

 Comments